Lodimup/oracle/README.md

 # oracle
 API which periodically fetches price data from Coingeckco, and Binance, then conditionally stores in Redis.

+The program is separated into two services:
+fetcher.py for fetching and storing data server.py for serving API /latest

 # Objectives
 - [x] fetch binance price
 - [x] fetch coingeco price